MSET : Transformation numérique

 Content : structure and schedule

-Align or perish! - The 2nd module of this seminar aims to understand how to digital technologies influence the organizational structure i.e. design and redesign the structure to align it with the digital strategy.
-More than ever, the issue of strategic alignment remains central to all companies seeking to take advantage of the latest advances in digital technologies.
+The second seminar examines the issue of strategic alignment in the digital age and lessons learned from best-in-class companies.
+It aims to understand how digital technologies influence organizational structure—specifically, how to design and redesign the structure to align it with digital strategy.
+More than ever, the question of strategic alignment remains central to all companies seeking to leverage the latest advances in digital technologies.

 Sustainable Development Goals